 The Benefits of Play in Healthcare Environments

-In our latest whitepaper, we focus on the long-established benefits of play within healthcare settings, highlighting how providing children with information about their healthcare journey in playful ways, along with them sharing their strengths and needs, that healthcare experiences will be significantly improved for all.
+In this white paper, we focus on the long-established benefits of play within healthcare settings, highlighting how providing children with information about their healthcare journey in playful ways, along with them sharing their strengths and needs, that healthcare experiences will be significantly improved for all.

 Navigating the vast and often complex healthcare system can be daunting, particularly for children and their families and uncertainty is often induced by unfamiliar situations, particularly in the context of healthcare for children, their families, and caregivers.
 This uncertainty can permeate every stage of the healthcare journey, causing significant distress, anxiety, and negative health outcomes.